Judy Garland at Home at the Palace: Opening Night

-Judy Garland at Home at the Palace: Opening Night is the sixth live album by the American actress, singer, and vaudevillian Judy Garland.
-It was released on August 15, 1967 by ABC Records.
-The album peaked at number 174 on the Billboard 200 chart.
-The album's content consists of a live performance at the Palace Theatre in New York City, held by Garland.
+Judy Garland at Home at the Palace: Opening Night is the sixth live album by the American actress and singer Judy Garland.
+It was released on August 15, 1967, by ABC Records.
+The album consists of a live performance at the Palace Theatre in New York City, held by Garland.
 The album features an array of her best-known songs, including "Over the Rainbow", "The Trolley Song", and "The Man That Got Away".
 It also includes duets with Garland's children, Lorna Luft and Joey Luft, adding a personal touch to the concert.

 Background

 Garland's connection with the Palace Theatre in New York City began in the fall of 1951 when she performed there for a four-week engagement that extended to an astonishing 19 weeks.
 The venue, with its 1,700-seat capacity, became a significant landmark in her career, often referred to by Garland as her professional "home".

 The album captures a performance at the Palace Theatre, known for its vibrant atmosphere and Garland's heartfelt engagement with the audience.
 According to George Hoefer, associate editor of Jazz & Pop, the recording brings listeners into the lively environment of the concert, capturing the "electricity" in the air and the enthusiastic reactions of the audience.
 Hoefer noted that rarely, if ever, has a performer received such a resounding ovation within a theater.
 At the closing of the opening night show, the standing applause lasted for an impressive 25 minutes.